The psychedelic crisis: bad trip

 - You can be an anchor to reality for them.
 Communication is important in both reassuring them and dealing with issue

-- If they appear to shrink away from physical contact or bat you away if you touch them, always back off.
+- If they appear to shrink away from physical contact, always back off.
 This applies unless you feel it is an emergency and you have to stop them harming themselves.
 If you have to touch someone that is disorientated e.g lift them, tell them what you are doing and why

 - Never crowd round them, never raise your voice: always speak with a calming tone.
 Never shake them and never yell “calm down!” even if they start going berserk.